sav-che/TL-2/Authors/Bretschneider, Emil (Vasilievic) {std. Bretschn.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 70](https://www.biodiversitylibrary.org/item/103861#page/80/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 70](https://www.biodiversitylibrary.org/page/33266377) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bretschneider, Emil (Vasilievic) {std.
 Bretschn.}|first entry]] for this author

 ### Author

-\* Bretschneider, Emil \[Vasilievic\] (1833-1901), Latvian sinologist and botanist, born in Riga, studied medicine, physician to the Russian Embassy at Teheran 1862-1865, id. at Peking 1865-1884. (*Bretschn.*).
+\* Bretschneider, Emil \[Vasilievic\] (1833-1901), Latvian sinologist and botanist, born in Riga, studied medicine, physician to the Russian Embassy at Teheran 1862-1865, id. at Peking 1865-1884.
+**Abbreviated name**: *Bretschn.*

 #### Herbarium and types